Institute of Cetacean Research: JARPA (Antarctic Ocean)

 The first Antarctic program took place from 1987 to 2005, with the stated objectives of trying to determine mortality rates, whale stock numbers and structure, the role of whales in the Antarctic ecosystem and how environmental changes are affecting whales.
 The whaling operation alternated between several pre-established areas intending to take 400 or more minke whales per season.

 In 1997 the IWC scientific committee reviewed the JARPA program and disagreed on whether the ICR's lethal methods were necessary, but it was concluded that the results could potentially allow for an increase in the number of minke whales killed.

-In the final 2007 review the committee recognized that progress had been made in identifying stock structure, but found problems with the age and mortality rate data and most of the ICR's other data collection and analysis efforts.
+In the final 2007 review, the committee recognized that progress had been made in identifying stock structure but found problems with the age and mortality rate data and most of the ICR's other data collection and analysis efforts.
 The commission also noted the catches took place in the IWC established Southern Ocean Whale Sanctuary and that improving management of whaling in a sanctuary was unnecessary.
 The 2007-1 resolution on JARPA was one of several calling on Japan by majority vote to suspend its lethal research.

 JARPN (northwestern Pacific Ocean)

 From 1994 to 1999, the ICR carried out a program in the northwestern Pacific.
-Its stated goals were to improve knowledge of stock identity, improve implementation simulation trials for north Pacific common Minke whales and act as a feasibility study for a program on feeding ecology.
+Its stated goals were to improve knowledge of stock identity, improve implementation simulation trials for North Pacific common Minke whales and act as a feasibility study for a program on feeding ecology.
 The program called for 100 minke whales to be killed annually.
-The results were reviewed in February, 2000 by the IWC committee, which agreed that the information was useful for management but reached no consensus was reached on whether lethal methods of research were necessary.
+The results were reviewed in February 2000 by the IWC committee, which agreed that the information was useful for management but reached no consensus on whether lethal methods of research were necessary.
 As with JARPA, the IWC issued resolutions calling for Japan to cease issuing permits for the take of Minke whales citing concerns over the need for lethal methods such as the 1999-3 Resolution on whaling under Special Permit.